activatedgeek/blog/content/machine-learning/stein-gradient/index.md

     url = "https://cs.nyu.edu"
 +++

 Machine Learning is all about dealing with uncertainty of outcomes and Bayesian inference provides us a principled way to reason about the same.
-We combine the observed data with out priors to build (potentially complex) posteriors over the variables of interest and use those for answering subsequent questions.
+We combine the observed data with priors to build (potentially complex) posteriors over the variables of interest and use those for answering subsequent questions.
 The ability to model a probability distribution called the posterior allows us to quantify the uncertainty claims for any downstream tasks.

+{{<math block="true">}}
+\overbrace{p(\Theta|\mathbf{X})}^{\text{posterior}} = \frac{\overbrace{p(\mathbf{X}|\Theta)}^{\text{likelihood}}\overbrace{p(\Theta)}^{\text{prior}}}{\underbrace{P(\mathbf{X})}_{\text{evidence}}}
+{{</math>}}

 However, the posterior is a tricky term to compute because of the computationally intensive integral term in the denominator (the evidence).
 Without having access to the true closed form of the posterior, the next best thing to have is a representative set (more formally the *typical set* {{<cite bib="betancourt2017geometric">}}) from the posterior distributions' *high* density regions.
-Over the years, researchers have used variants of a handful of umbrella techniques, all of which converge to the true distribution in the limit of the number of samples - conjugate priors for mathematical convenience {{<cite bib="gelman2013bayesian">}}, Markov Chain Monte Carlo (MCMC) {{<cite bib="brooks2011handbook">}} family of algorithms especially the Hamiltonian Monte Carlo (HMC) {{<cite bib="neal2012mcmc">}}, Variational Inference {{<cite bib="jordan1999introduction,ranganath2014black">}}, Normalizing Flows {{<cite bib="rezende2015variational">}}.
-All these methods have been immensely successful in Bayesian analysis.
+Over the years, researchers have developed a handful of umbrella techniques, all of which converge to the true distribution in the limit of the number of samples - conjugate priors for mathematical convenience {{<cite bib="gelman2013bayesian">}}, Markov Chain Monte Carlo (MCMC) {{<cite bib="brooks2011handbook">}} family of algorithms especially the Hamiltonian Monte Carlo (HMC) {{<cite bib="neal2012mcmc">}}, Variational Inference {{<cite bib="jordan1999introduction,ranganath2014black">}} via approximate posteriors, Normalizing Flows {{<cite bib="rezende2015variational">}} for deterministic transforms.
+All these methods have been immensely successful in modern Bayesian analysis.

-However, like all feasible methods, these make trade offs - using conjugate priors limits the richness of the posterior densities; the MCMC family requires us to carefully design the transition kernel of the Markov chain and the SDE integrator for numerical stability; Variational Inference can lead to underfitted posteriors by the nature of KL divergence minimization; Normalizing Flows demand an exact parametric form of the bijectors where the computation of the determinant of the Jacobian needs to be tractable.
-Today we will look at an approach which does away with all the previous pathologies (not to say it doesn't introduce new ones) called the (kernelized) Stein Gradient.
+However, like all feasible methods, these make trade offs - using conjugate priors limits the richness of the posterior densities and restricts us to only mathematically convenient likelihood-prior combinations; the MCMC family requires us to carefully design the transition kernel of the Markov chain and the SDE integrator for numerical stability; Variational Inference can lead to posteriors that under-estimate the support of the true distribution because of the nature of forward KL divergence optimization; Normalizing Flows demand an exact parametric form of the bijectors where the computation of the determinant of the Jacobian needs to be tractable.
+Today we will look at an approach which does away with all the previous pathologies (not to say it doesn't introduce new ones) called the kernelized Stein Gradient.

 We will first summarize the key background topics needed to understand, state the formal results underlying the Stein gradient and then visualize via code how this technique can be used to build powerful samplers.